 You spend a lot of time practicing, to improve your playing.
 You repeat the exercises many times and hope to become a better player.
 Often it can be the instrument that limits your abilities.
 Unfortunately, you are not aware of it.
 You keep practicing hoping to become a better player.
 But what you really do is learn to overcome the weaknesses of the instrument.
 You waste lots of time overcoming issues that could be fixed where they occur, on the instrument, sometimes even in minutes.

 Besides wasting your time, you learned - with a lot of effort - the wrong things.
 It's like learning a language from a foreigner, who doesn't know the proper pronunciation, doesn't know anything about grammar, or the appropriate use of many words and phrases.
 You end up speaking like him and it is almost impossible to learn it correctly afterward.

 To avoid this dreadful circle you need to be aware of it and know about the solutions.

 Ignorance of the problem

 Being unaware is the main problem.
 You will end up wasting a lot of time and money.

 Without knowing what is possible, you don't know what to expect.
-It's like bicycling on a byke with too little air - it's very hard, you think that you are out of shape or the byke is bad.
+It's like cycling on a bike without enough air in the tires - it's very hard, you think that you are out of shape or the bike is bad.
 You come to the wrong conclusions.
-Unfortunately, the air is invisible and thats why you often cant see the reason.
+Unfortunately, the air is invisible and that's why you often can't see the reason.
 A leaking instrument will not respond appropriately.
-It will not produce a full sound, causes intonation problems, and more.
+It will not produce a full sound, cause intonation problems, and more.

 Whatever you learn on a fault-free instrument, you can transfer to any other instrument and it will work.
-If you need to learn the awkward trick to do that, they might not work on anything else.
+If you need to learn an awkward trick to do that, it might not work on anything else.